dpottavio/zymic/DESIGN.md

 #### AES-GCM IV Construction

-For Algorithm `0`, the 96-bit IV MUST use the following layout, with offsets measured from the start of the IV:
+For Algorithm `0`, the 12 byte (96-bit) AEAD Nonce MUST use the following layout, with offsets measured from the start of the Nonce:

 | Bit Offset | Field           | Width (bits) | Encoding      |
 |------------|-----------------|--------------|---------------|